nrth3rnlb/picard-plugin-title_cleaner_ost/README.md

 | Into the Breach Soundtrack                                            | Into the Breach                   |

 ## Features
-- Optionally restrict to soundtracks (releasetype).
+- Optionally restrict to soundtracks (a secondary releasetype).
 Enabled by default.
 - Removes common soundtrack patterns (e.g. "Soundtrack", "OST", "Score"), even without a separator at the end of the title.
 - Supports **custom regex patterns** via the plugin settings.
 - **Whitelist support:** Album titles in the whitelist will never be changed (case-insensitive, one title per line).